 Mark Hill is the producer behind Craig David’s debut album, “Born To Do It“, and subsequent singles like “Hidden Agenda” and “All The Way“.
-But prior to that, he had already established a successful artist career as one half of Artful Dodger, who’s album “It’s All About The Stragglers” was a landmark release within the UK garage scene.
+Prior to that, he’d already established a successful artist career as one half of Artful Dodger, who’s album “It’s All About The Stragglers” was a landmark release within the UK garage scene.
 Having had questions about his work for many years, I reached out for an interview and was happy when he obliged.
 We chatted for some hours about the UKG scene, dealing with record labels, and how he produced the above-mentioned albums.

-I grew up in South Wales in a reasonably large town and always wanted to be by the sea, so the idea of being in the middle of a city didn’t really appeal to me.
-Also, I wasn’t chasing the idea of being a producer at the time.
-My original intention was to go to university to get a proper degree, and only do music as a hobby; that’s what my parents wanted me to do.
-So I was a planning to be an architect, but it became apparent around sixteen that most of my time was being used to make music, and I wasn’t getting good enough grades for the architecture program, so I changed my plan and applied to music school instead.
+I grew up in South Wales in a reasonably large town and always wanted to live by the sea, so the idea of being in the middle of a city didn’t really appeal to me.
+Also, I wasn’t aspiring to be a producer at the time.
+My original intention was to attend university and only have music as a hobby; that’s what my parents wanted me to do.
+So I was a planning to be an architect, but it became apparent around sixteen that most of my time was being spent on music and I wasn’t getting good enough grades for the architecture program, so I changed my plan and applied to music school instead.

-Because I was a percussionist, rather than a woodwind, brass or string player, I knew it would be tough to get into the well-known music schools.
-I applied to places like University of Liverpool and University of Salford in Manchester, but I failed miserably.
-All those schools had very specific criteria for admittance and offered limited spots back then.
-So I looked at the University of Southampton as a more reasonable prospect, and when I applied, they accepted me.
+Because I was a percussionist, rather than a woodwind or string player, I knew it would be tough to get into the well-known music schools.
+I applied to places like University of Liverpool and University of Salford in Manchester, but failed miserably.
+Those schools had very specific criteria for admittance and offered limited spots back then, so I looked at the University of Southampton as a more reasonable prospect, and they accepted me when I applied.

-During your final year at the school, you opened your own studio, correct?
+– You opened your own studio during your final year at the school, correct?

 That’s right.
-I was doing a three-year program and had joined a jazz-funk band in my second year.
-The bass player, Neil, had a Mac and audio gear in his dorm room, so we’d hang out and produce music there after we became band-mates.
-But once he graduated, I didn’t apply myself much to studying anymore.
-I only had about five hours of classes each week, and the rest of my study time was for practicing my instrument, which I never did.
-So Neil and I decided to start a studio together.
-His dad lent us a bit of money and we got a bank loan too.
-Then we cobbled together whatever instruments we could and rented a space.
+I was doing a three-year program and joined a jazz-funk band in my second year.
+The bass player, Neil, had a Mac and audio gear in his dorm room, so we’d hang out there and produce music.
+But once he graduated, I didn’t apply myself much to studying anymore, and we decided to start a studio together.
+His dad lent us some money and we got a bank loan too.
+Then we gathered together whatever instruments we could and rented a space.
 But unfortunately, we hardly got any work because we had no reputation nor marketing plan, and our only bookings were for student bands that would only pay £10 an hour.
 So we’d have to work twelve-hour sessions to record their albums in one day.
 But in the long-term, that experience worked in my favor because it allowed me learn how to make my own music, rather than just record other people.

-Well, we had a good pitch.
+We had a good pitch (laughs).
 We honestly believed we would do well, and I had a good-looking CV because I’d been working as a session musician.
 Also, since Neil’s dad had lent us some money, he was willing to act as a guarantor for the loan.
-So the bank gave us the £20,000 we needed to buy equipment and pay for our first few months rent.
-Whilst we did make enough to cover the rent, we earned no profit, and got into debt after a few years.
-A few years into it, we started working with a guy called Howard who introduced us to some people in London that owned a distribution company called 3MV.
-They saw the potential in what we were doing, and so we created a new company that they invested in, which kept the studio going even longer.
+So the bank gave us the £20,000 we needed to buy equipment and pay for our first months rent.
+Whilst we did make enough to cover the rent, we earned no profit and got into debt after a few years.
+But then we started working with a guy called Howard who introduced us to some people in London that owned a distribution company called 3MV.
+They saw the potential in what we were doing, so we created a new company that they invested in, which kept the studio going even longer.
 It also gave me and my later-bandmate, Pete Devereux, the freedom to focus on making music as Artful Dodger.

 There was another guy called John Freeze who had loads of ideas about our career and said he wanted to manage us.
 But he pressed up tons of vinyl of our track with Craig David, called “Something“, then sold all of it and disappeared with the money.
 We couldn’t get a hold of him after that – his phone was disconnected and he disappeared from his offices, like a ghost.
 So we had quite a few instances were we thought, “This is it.
 We’re about to make it! “, only to be disappointed.
 But it was a learning process.

-You had already become successful in the UKG scene as Artful Dodger before producing Craig David’s “Born To Do it”.
+– You had already become successful in the UK garage scene as Artful Dodger before producing Craig David’s “Born To Do it”.
 Which one of those projects seemed more promising to you before your mainstream success came in the 2000s?

 In the beginning, working with Artful Dodger and Craig David weren’t separate projects.
-Pete and I started off by putting out vinyl bootlegs of tracks like Gabrielle’s “Dreams“, Olive’s “You’re Not Alone” and Brownstone’s “If You Love Me“.
-Even though we made no money from that, the bootlegs sold enough copies to pay for the next vinyl pressing, and they also got decent radio play on pirate stations.
-A few years into that, I met Craig at a club, and asked him to get involved with writing music with us.
-He already had some of our vinyl, and was a young kid who wanted to be an artist.
-We couldn’t afford to pay him, so we offered to collaborate on music together; Pete and I would be responsible for the instrumentation and production, whilst Craig would handle songwriting and vocals.
+Pete and I started off by releasing vinyl bootlegs of tracks like Gabrielle’s “Dreams” and Olive’s “You’re Not Alone“.
+Even though it made us no money, the bootlegs sold enough copies to pay for the next vinyl pressing, and they also got decent radio play on pirate stations.
+A few years into that, I met Craig at a club and asked him to write music with us.
+He already had some of our vinyl and was a young kid who wanted to be an artist, but since we couldn’t afford to pay him, we offered to collaborate on music together.
+Pete and I would be responsible for the instrumentation and production, whilst Craig would handle songwriting and vocals.
 So the original intention was that Craig would be the front-man for Artful Dodger.
 But when he got a manager, the idea shifted to using Artful Dodger’s music to springboard his solo career.
 By that time, we’d already written the music for “Born To Do It“, and Craig was passing around the demo CD, hoping to get a record deal.

-I really enjoyed working with XL Recordings.
-They had really cool people there, so that relationship was quite favorable.
+In terms of favorable, I really enjoyed working with XL Recordings.
+They had really cool people there, so we had a nice relationship with them.

-I’d say my relationship with Public Demand was the most fruitful, since they released “Rewind”, and that led to where I am now.
+In terms of fruitful, my relationship with Public Demand did the most for my career since they released “Rewind”, and that led to where I am now.
 But it was a weird relationship that wasn’t the most enjoyable.
-They also acquired the rights to the “Artful Dodger” name in 2001, and are now using it for another duo, which is a bit weird.
+They also acquired the rights to the “Artful Dodger” name in 2001 and are using it for another duo, which is a bit weird.

 Yes it is.
 Lucian Grainge got in touch with me about creating a sub-label.
 He felt that Universal needed someone in the street who could find and develop new talent for them to promote, so he and I started a label called Sound Proof – but it never went anywhere.
-We had it for about three years, and I signed a group called Bang-Stick that was made up of two guys and girl, based in Southampton.
-We recorded a single that Pete Tong heavily supported, and it was doing well in Spain too.
+We had it for about three years, and I signed a group called Bang-Stick that was made up of two guys and girl from Southampton.
+We recorded a single that Pete Tong heavily supported, and did well in Spain too.
 But it soon became clear that Universal and I weren’t on the same page.
-Our theory of running a sub-label like an indie label with the weight of a major behind it just didn’t pan out.
 When it came time to press white label vinyl of Bang-Stick’s single, the label didn’t get it done on time, even though it was meant for DJs in Ibiza to play that summer.
 I ultimately had to press it myself, as well as take it to Ibiza, but we missed the boat on the promo.
 I also got talked into spending more money than needed on mixing the Bang-Stick album at Metropolis Studios.
 I was quite happy with the mixes done at their studios in Southampton, but the head of A&R at Universal insisted we spend more money on new mixes, and since Island Records had already spent a fortune on Amy Winehouse’s debut album, they looked at our expenses and decided to scrap our album before the release.

-Why didn’t you just call Lucian Grainge when the label problems arose?
-He’s the boss at Universal, and could have made executive moves to solve any issue.
+– Why didn’t you call Lucian Grainge when the problems with Universal arose?
+He could have made executive moves to solve any issue.

-That’s what I thought.
-But as soon as we did the deal, he went off to America not long after we did the deal and gave me a contact at Universal to work with.
-It happened to be the guy working the Amy Winehouse album.
-Lucian kind of disappeared from the picture after that, and this guy didn’t have much interest in Bang-Stick, as he was primarily focused on Amy, and rightfully so.
+That’s what I thought, but he went off to America not long after we did the deal and gave me a contact at Universal to work with.
+It was the guy working the Amy Winehouse album.
+Lucian kind of disappeared from the picture after that and this guy didn’t have much interest in Bang-Stick since he was primarily focused on Amy, and rightfully so.